 Looking for Liability for Opioid Deaths

-The United States is facing a major crisis in the epidemic of opioid addiction.
-Since 2010, more than 100,000 people have succumbed to overdose death, while countless others struggle through daily suffering associated with addiction.
-More Americans have now died from opioid overdose than in the Vietnam War, and in 2016 and 2017, it took more lives than breast cancer.
+According to the Centers for Disease Control and Prevention (CDC), from 1999-2020 more than 564,000 people have died from an opioid overdose, while countless others struggle through daily suffering associated with addiction and substance abuse.
+More Americans have now died from opioid-related overdose than in the Vietnam War, and in 2016 and 2017, it took more lives than breast cancer.

-Medical malpractice and wrongful death claims have risen by approximately 25 percent against physicians for negligently prescribing addictive substances resulting in overdoses and deaths.
-And the U.S. Drug Enforcement Agency (DEA) has pursued action against doctors in increasing numbers, rising from 88 in 2011 to 479 in 2016.
+Medical malpractice and wrongful death claims have been on the rise against physicians for negligently prescribing addictive substances resulting in overdoses and deaths.
+And the U.S. Drug Enforcement Agency (DEA) has pursued action against health care providers in increasing numbers.

 Holding Big Pharma Accountable